UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/09_porting_serial_to_mpi.md

 Then, if the rank following us exists, we do the same, but this time we send the rightmost value at the end of our stick section, and receive the corresponding value from that rank.

-These exchanges mean that - as an even rank - we now have effectively exchanged the states of the start and end of our slices with our respective neighbours.
+These exchanges mean that - as an odd rank - we now have effectively exchanged the states of the start and end of our slices with our respective neighbours.
 And now we need to do the same for those neighbours (the even ranks), mirroring the same communication pattern but in the opposite order of receive/send.
 From the perspective of evens, it should look like the following (highlighting the two even ranks):